Sitti Djalia Hataman

 Sitti Djalia Turabin Hataman (born 26 November 1977) is a Filipina politician serving as the mayor of Isabela, Basilan since 2019.
 She previously served as the Party-list Representative of Anak Mindanao and was the executive director of the National Commission on Muslim Filipinos.

 Background

 Sitti is the wife of politician Mujiv Hataman.

-Political Activities
+Political activities

 Sitti served as director (or Secretary General) of the Moro Human Rights Center, as of at least 2002, and President of Pinay Kilos (PINK), since at least 2007.
 She has focused advocacy on the plight of families in conflict areas of Sulu and Basilan in Mindanao.
-In 2017 she, herself, left congress.
+She resigned as Anak Mindanao party-list Congress representative in 2017.